rricharz/Tu77/README.md

   ./tu77 &
 ```

-Make sure that both right switches are in the "remote" position (this is the default).
-Then start the demo program with
+Start the demo program with

 ```
   sudo ./demo
 ```

 Sudo might be required if SimH has written to the status byte file before.
-There is currently no 2 way communication back from the panel to the "host".
-Therefore, at the moment the demo
-just flips the left button to the write enable position if required.
-But the the right buttons need
-to be in the remote position.
-Otherwise the panel does not listen to a "host".

 If you abort the demo program while it's running you might end up with reels spinning forever.
 Just use

 ```
- sudo rm /tmp/tu77status
+ sudo rm /tmp/tu56status
 ```

+Note: The status file is called tu56status, because it works both for my tu56 magtape
+front panel emulator and my tu56 DECtape front panel emulator.

 in this case, or start the demo program again and let it go through the complete demo.